 They have the authority to put laws, regulations, standards and policies in place, this includes setting standards for the testing and licensing of pilots.

 So what does it take to get your paramotoring license in Canada?

 In Canada, paramotors are basically treated the same as ultralight aircraft.
 You will need to obtain a permit, but you will be restricted to flying powered paragliders.

-You'll start out by doing the exact same training as pilots in other countries.
-This training will get you ready to fly, but before you can solo the paramotor, you'll need a student-pilot permit.
+You’ll start out by doing the exact same training as pilots in other countries.
+This training will get you ready to fly, but before you can solo the paramotor, you’ll need to get a student-pilot permit.